kontent-ai/gatsby-starter/README.md

       }
     }

-**Note:** For an unknown reason, Gatsby `createNode` API currently fails to create rich text relationships for more than one node in the store.

 #### Reverse links

 All nodes have a `usedByContentItems` property that reflects in which this node is used as modular content.